Bioinformatics and Biological Resources Fund

 For queries about eligibility, please contact us before submitting your application.

 The BBR Fund aims to support community resources and not research project grants.

 In 2016, the GCRF highlight of the BBR Fund will operate through a two-stage application and assessment process (EoI and full proposals).
 For all other proposals there will be a single-stage assessment.
-It is mandatory for applicants planning to submit under the GCRF highlight to submit an EoI using the form available in the download section.
+It is mandatory for applicants planning to submit under the GCRF highlight to submit an EoI using the form.